hpi-swa-teaching/InteractiveProfilingTool/packages/InteractiveProfilingTool-Core.package/IPTModelMock.class/README.md

-Mocks an IPTModel and overwrites the getMessageTally method.
+Mocks an `IPTModel` and overwrites the getMessageTally method.
 This is done because the method implementation in the super class starts an endless loop that cannot be interrupted without user input.
+Should be used in the test suite instead of an `IPTModel`.